Covariant Bimodules Over Monoidal Hom-Hopf Algebras: Yetter-Drinfel'd Modules over Monoidal Hom-Hopf Algebras

 \begin{theorem}Let $(H,\alpha)$ be a monoidal Hom-bialgebra.
 Then $\widetilde{\mathcal{H}}(\mathcal{YD})^H_H$ is a prebraided monoidal category.
 It is a braided monoidal one under the requirement $(H,\alpha)$ be a monoidal Hom-Hopf algebra with a bijective antipode. \end{theorem}

-\begin{proof}The definition of tensor product is given in Proposition (\ref{tensor-prod-Y-D-category}), the associativity constraint is given in Proposition (\ref{associator-Y-D-category}) and the (pre-)braiding is defined in Proposition (\ref{braiding-Y-D-category}).
+\begin{proof} The definition of tensor product is given in Proposition (\ref{tensor-prod-Y-D-category}), the associativity constraint is described in Proposition (\ref{associator-Y-D-category}), left and right unitors are given in Proposition (\ref{unitors-Y-D-category}) and the (pre-)braiding is defined in Proposition (\ref{braiding-Y-D-category}).
 The Hexagon Axiom for $c$ are left to be verified to finish the proof.

 Let $(M,\mu)$,$(N,\nu)$, $(P,\pi)$ be in $\widetilde{\mathcal{H}}(\mathcal{YD})^H_H$; we show that the first hexagon axiom holds for $c$:

 Lastly, we prove the second hexagon axiom: